StevenIsaacs/3dpmods/tx5sapm/model/README.md

 - inc           File shared with model scripts.
 - parts         Files describing parts used for prints and assemblies.
 - prints        Files describing 3D printed parts.
-- assemblies    Files describing assemlies of parts and their relationships.
+- assemblies    Files describing assemblies of parts and their relationships.
 - drawings      Files describing dimensioned drawings.